lucasfusinato/fusi-short/README.md

 ## About

-This is a playground application created with goal of applying full cycle software development, including analysis, design, development, testing, deployment and maintence, using popular technologies like Python, Docker and Kubernetes.
+This is a playground application created with goal of applying full cycle software development, including analysis, design, development, testing, deployment and maintence, using popular technologies like Python, Redis, Docker and Kubernetes.

 ## Orientações para execução local